-A search of the Lincoln Electric site and we have the specifications.
+A quick search of the Lincoln Electric site and we have the specifications.

-Great, the larger spools are usually the more economical to buy.
-Let’s take a look at Lincoln’s flux core wire welding parameters chart.
+Great, the larger spools are usually economical to buy.
+Let’s take a look at Lincoln’s flux cored wire welding parameters chart.
 Great!
 It covers the .030 and the .035.

 How are you going to power your Lincoln Andy?

-”I’ve got it set up at home on its own 30 Amp circuit" Andy smiled.
-“I checked the manual and that’s what was suggested to get the best out of it.”
+”I’ve got it set up at home on its own 30 Amp circuit.”
+Andy smiled.
+“I checked the manual and that’s what it said to get the best out of it.”

 Andy reached around and picked something up.

 “I have the manual here, let me check it.”
 He said.